Helmut Machemer: Early life and career

 Machemer was described by medical historian George Gorin as "a capable retinal surgeon".
-In 1934 he pioneered, with Szily, a method of treating retinal detachment by use of an electric current to form a chorioretinal scar.
-Anti-Semitic discrimination escalated under the Nazis: Szily as a Jew, was forced from his position at the clinic and Machemer lost his job there.
-Erna was also forced to abandon her own medical studies.
+In 1934, he pioneered, with Szily, a method of treating retinal detachment by use of an electric current to form a chorioretinal scar.
+Anti-Semitic discrimination escalated under the Nazis and Szily, as a Jew, was forced from his position at the clinic, with Machemer also losing his job there.
+Erna was also forced to abandon her medical studies.
 Machemer was unable to set up his own practice as the Association of Statutory Health Insurance Physicians refused to grant a permit because of his marriage.
 The Machemers considered divorce or emigration, but Szily found Helmut a position as assistant to ophthalmologist in Stadtlohn.

-The Machemer family (the couple had three sons) moved to Dufkampstrasse, in Stadtlohn in 1935.
-In October of that year the Nazis passed the Nuremberg Laws, these forbade marriage between those of "German blood" and those of Jewish ancestry.
-Under the new laws Machemer's wife was classified as "half-Jewish" and the family became subject to ever more stringent restrictions and discrimination.
-Machemer was not a supporter of the Nazi Party but was also not an opponent of the regime.
+The Machemers, along with their three sons, moved to Dufkampstrasse, Stadtlohn, in 1935.
+In October of that year, the Nazis passed the Nuremberg Laws; these defined Nazi racial classifications and the rights of each and forbade marriage between those of "German blood" and those of Jewish ancestry.
+Under these laws, Machemer's wife was classified as "mixed-race" and "half-Jewish" and the family became subject to much more stringent restrictions and discrimination.
+Machemer was not a supporter of the Nazi Party, but was also not an opponent of the regime.